Julian-Wyatt/graphicsWebGL/README.md

 ## Running the program

 Firstly, ensure node package manager is installed on your system.
+If not it can be installed here: https://nodejs.org/en/download/

-Then, in the current working directory, in the terminal, run npm install
+Then, in the current working directory, in the terminal, run `npm install`

-Then run npm start
+Then run `npm start`

 Page should now be available at localhost:8000